San Francisco Fisherman's Wharf

 From the older Italian-American gents playing bocce ball in Aquatic Park to fit joggers running the nearby footpaths, Fisherman's Wharf still moves to the rhythm of the city and the Argonaut is happy to call it home.

 Housed in the historic Haslett Warehouse, a completely renovated all-brick building over a century old, The Argonaut is the ideal venue to experience the color and ambiance of Fisherman's Wharf.
-You're also walking distance from other popular nearby attractions including the shops and restaurants of Pier 39, Ghirardelli Square, the tall ships of Hyde Street Pier and the famous Powell-Hyde Street cable car turn-around.
+You're also walking distance from other popular nearby attractions including the shops and restaurants of Pier-39, Ghirardelli Square, the tall ships of Hyde Street Pier and the famous Powell-Hyde Street cable car turn-around.

 Many who visit us call these attractions the highlight of their stay.
 We're just lucky enough to call it our front yard.

-The Argonaut Hotel Offers Easy Access Pier 39
+The Argonaut Hotel Offers Easy Access Pier-39

-And speaking of getting some rare views of San Francisco, you won't want to miss the crown jewel of Pier 39, the Aquarium of the Bay.
+And speaking of getting some rare views of San Francisco, you won't want to miss the crown jewel of Pier-39, the Aquarium of the Bay.
 Featuring thousands of local sea creatures on display, this is your chance to go eyeball to eyeball with an array of denizens of the deep as you walk through oversized clear tubes that leave you surrounded - and amazed by San Francisco's aquatic residents.

 Maritime National Historic Park

-A Hotel With History: The Argonaut Hotel Includes The SF Maritime National Historical Park's Visitors Center And Interactive Museum
+A Hotel With History: The Argonaut Hotel Includes The SF Maritime National Historical Park's Visitors Center And Interactive Museum.

-It's hard to imagine a better location for the Argonaut hotel.
+It's hard to imagine a better location for The Argonaut Hotel.
 Housed in the century-old Haslett warehouse, we have San Francisco's vibrant past infused into every corner our all-brick building.
-That's especially true when you consider that the national park's Visitors Center and Interactive Museum is located right within our four walls.
+That's especially true when you consider that the National Park's Visitors Center and Interactive Museum is located right within our four walls.
 This is where you can do everything from view vintage navigation equipment to experience a sensory "A Walk Along The Waterfront" exhibit that recreates the sights and sound of the wharf's Golden Era.

 Beyond the Visitors Center, there's more to explore in the park.
-Want to go back in time and raise sails on an historic schooner and sing sea chantys?
+Want to go back in time and raise sails on an historic schooner and sing sea shantys?
 Check.
 Just head to Hyde Park Pier where gracious sailing-era ships such as the Balclutha and CA Thayer are moored.
 There are also ranger-led tours of the park and guided historic walking tours of the waterfront.
 Or you can simply stroll the quiet paths and picnic on the lawn and take in the incredible Bay views and breathe the fresh, briny air.